18F/ux-guide/_pages/research/do.md

 ## Debriefing

 Debriefing is a useful way to discuss and capture what everyone took away from a session.
 It is important to debrief shortly after each session, while the details are still fresh in everyone’s minds.
+To mitigate [bias]({{ site.baseurl }}/research/bias) while debriefing, use your notes from the session to ensure you are not relying solely on recall to form your impressions and insights.
 Keep in mind, debriefing is not synthesis — unless you're doing continuous synthesis, it's good to keep it descriptive only and move assessment until later in the research process.

 Here are a few high-level things to capture in a debrief: